ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

                   :description => 'The hosts to scan'
 {% endhighlight %}

-The other important method which a Ronin Scanner must define, is `new_resource`.
-The `new_resource` method takes a Scanner result and converts it into a Ronin Database Resource, which can later be saved into the Database.
+In order for a Scanner to import results into the Database, it must define a `new_resource` method.
+The `new_resource` method takes a Scanner result and converts it into a Database Resource, which can later be saved into the Database.

 {% highlight ruby %}
 def new_resource(result)